joshbrew/chrome-serial-utils/README.md

 #### JS File serialExample.js:

-There is a finalCallback() function you can customize to pair the newly connected device with your UI upon successful connection.
+There is a finalCallback() function you can customize to update your UI upon successful connection.

 ```
 var serialMonitor = new chromeSerial(true,"serialmenu"); //Initialize with defaultUI set to true and the parent id to append it to as "serialmenu"